abiosoft/blog/content/posts/1725697493_windowsprying.md

 ### And you even get bullied

-You can no longer setup a Windows 11 device without a Microsoft account [^1].
+You can no longer setup a Windows 11 device without a Microsoft account. [^1]

 It is your device, you own it and you paid your money for it.
 You even paid Microsoft.